clamsproject/aapb-annotations/newshour-namedentity-wikipedialink/readme.md

 ### [`process.py`](process.py)
 _TODO: Needs summary._
-Please see the docstring of [`process.py`](process.py).
+_TODO: get rid og goldretriver and change the proc.py to alway read in local "raw" files_ Please see the docstring of [`process.py`](process.py).

 The wikidata QID link has been automatically appended to the previous columns by `process.py`.